gilesc/scet/README.rst

 Building and installation
 =========================

-SCET has no external dependencies, except a C++ compiler.
+SCET has no external dependencies, except a C++ compiler and make.
 Simply run:

 .. code-block::